 We call it "Ephesians."
 As we need some name to distinguish it, this will serve the purpose better than any other because it has become inseparably associated with this epistle in all that has been said and written about it for centuries.
 So "Ephesians" it shall be, with the distinct understanding that this name is a mere expedient.
 If the title had not already been misappropriated we would suggest calling it "Paul's General Epistle."
 Jude's epistle certainly is not entitled to this term.
 Perhaps we can compromise on "Paul's Perfection Epistle," as we have already used the plural of this phrase for Ephesians and its companion epistles.

-In the transitional era preceding the present secret administration of God's transcendent riches of grace, Paul wrote his epistles to the Thessalonians and to the Romans, the Corinthians, the Galatians, as well as his first letter to Timothy.
+In the transitional era preceding the present secret administration of God's transcendent riches of grace, Paul wrote his epistles to the Thessalonians and to the Romans, the Corinthians, and the Galatians, as well as his first letter to Timothy.
 The question arises, did the revelation of the secret in Ephesians and its companion epistles annul the previous revelation completely, and ignore its recipients, so that Romans to Galatians and Thessalonians are obsolete, or do they still stand just as they are, so that Ephesians is a mere addition to their message?
 Or is there a third course indicated, between these two extremes, their acceptance as a whole, yet with modifications in detail to accord with the later revelation?
 Is this epistle addressed to those in Christ Jesus to whom Paul wrote his previous epistles?

 The third item of the secret settles these questions for us satisfactorily.
 We are joint partakers of the promise in Christ Jesus, through the evangel of which Paul became the dispenser (Eph.3:6,7).
 Note the past tense of became.
 It tells us that Paul is speaking of the evangel which he had preached.
 It is limited by the title "Christ Jesus" to that which is recorded in his previous epistles and does not include his ministry in the synagogues in Acts.
 In this evangel the nations had been partakers, but not joint partakers.
 It was to the Jew first.
 The nations had a secondary place.
 The secret now revealed is not that the nations are to be partakers, but that they are to be joint partakers.